kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-12-iwmw17-gareth-edwards.md

 cc: BY-SA
 ---

+### You Touched It Last: Designing Governance for Devolved Institutions

 I was looking forward to Gareth's talk,  despite a pretty dry title, I enjoyed his talk from last year and was expecting good things.
 I wasn't disappointed - his lovely slides had plenty of good nuggets to take away as a well as a nice introduction to a way of thinking about information management.
 It was especially interesting to get an [historical perspective][dowding] and see that information management isn’t a new problem, even if the tools are.

 Wholeheartedly agreed with some of Gareth’s other exhortations - ‘Don’t devolve design’ and ‘Don’t talk pages’.